dojo/docs/quickstart/dom.rst

      <div style="padding:3px; color:red; height:123px">Lorem, baby!</div>

 Though this isn't an ``attribute`` per se.
-Just as `dojo.style <dojo/style>`_ (described above) accepts an object-hash of style properties, you can pass a style:{} pair to dojo.attr, and set styles in a dojo.attr call:
+Just as :ref:`dojo.style <dojo/style>` (described above) accepts an object-hash of style properties, you can pass a style:{} pair to dojo.attr, and set styles in a dojo.attr call:

 .. code-block :: javascript
   :linenos: